Paris (1929 film): Preservation

 One of the color reels from Paris exists at the British Film Institute (BFI) archive.
-The complete soundtrack also survives on Vitaphone disks.
-The sound tape reels for this film survive at UCLA Film and Television Archive.
+The complete international soundtrack also survives on Vitaphone disks in the synchronized sound version.
+Only disc 7 of the American talking version exists.
+The sound tape reels for this film survive at UCLA Film & Television Archive.
 According to the George Eastman Museum 2015 book The Dawn of Technicolor, 1915-1935, there are three fragments at the Seaver Center.
 In 2018, BFI discovered a one-minute Technicolor fragment being used as a film leader, along with fragments of various other films, which are included in video posted to YouTube on April 27, 2018.

 Box office

 According to Warner Bros. records, the film earned $632,000 domestically and $541,000 in other markets.